roboxue/niffler/README.md

 - DRY up your comments: don't repeat yourself even when commenting.
 Doc string belongs to `Tokens`.
 The moment your `Implementation` referenced other `Token`s, their doc-string follows as well.
 See [example2](#example-2)

 ##### Better teamwork
 - Reduce pull request diff size: With Niffler, it is totally possible to get rid of abstract method declaration in interfaces and class constructors, the major reason why there is merge conflicts during teamwork.
-(Details explaned [later](#niffler-reduces-merge-conflicts-in-prs))
+(Details explaned [later](#niffler-reduces-pull-request-size))
 - Self graphic doc: Tired of drawing a flowchart to demonstate your dataflow which will be out-of-date the moment it has been created?
 Automated DAG means self-graphic-doc

-##### Niffler reduces merge conflicts in PRs
-...TBD...

-##### Example 1
+#### Example 1
 Concurrent execution
 ```scala
     import com.roboxue.niffler.{Logic, Token}